Vietnam.vn - Nền tảng quảng bá Việt Nam

 New Zealand is the first country in the region to express its views on the deal.

-Accordingly, on May 22, New Zealand Prime Minister Chris Hipkins believed that the agreement was an expansion of relations between the two countries in the defense field, including increasing the presence of the US military and promoting bilateral cooperation on other issues.
+Accordingly, on May 22, New Zealand Prime Minister Chris Hipkins believed that the agreement is an expansion of relations between the two countries in the defense field, including increasing the presence of the US military and promoting bilateral cooperation on other issues.

 According to Mr. Hipkins, increasing the US military presence does not mean militarizing the region.